eliasbuchwald/-reddit/API.md

     * Example: `User-Agent: android:com.example.myredditapp:v1.2.3 (by /u/kemitche)`
     * Many default User-Agents (like "Python/urllib" or "Java") are drastically limited to encourage unique and descriptive user-agent strings.
-    * Including the version number and updating it as your build your application allows us to safely block old buggy/broken versions of your app.
+    * Including the version number and updating it as you build your application allows us to safely block old buggy/broken versions of your app.
     * **NEVER lie about your user-agent.** This includes spoofing popular browsers and spoofing other bots.
 We will ban liars with extreme